Triggered Events

 In case of Continuous Waveform Recording (refer to Triggered Events), the measurement will start automatically after OXYGEN has started and makes the manual press of the Recording button obsolete (see ⑧ in Fig. 14).

 As DEWETRON measurement systems start automatically after they are connected to a power supply, the measurement can start automatically after the measurement system is powered without any interaction of the user.
-OXYGEN must be added to the Windows Autostart applications for this procedure.
+To start OXYGEN automatically, the startup setting “Automatically start OXYGEN at log on” can be enabled.

 The Restart acquisition on measurment start checkbox enables calculated channels and CNT channels to be reset when recording is started.